UCL/research-computing-with-cpp/01cpp/sec01Research.md

     * Deployment code
     * Paper production

-Question: Who has used [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) Pattern?

 ### Classroom Exercise

-* Discuss suitable languages for each of the above.
+* Discuss suitable languages for each of the above
+* No "one size fits all" solution

 ### Fame and Glory?